ZoranStojsavljevic/debian-custom-iso-scripts/iso-remastering/README.md

     linux /live/vmlinuz-4.9.0-6-amd64
     APPEND initrd=/live/initrd.img-4.9.0-6-amd64 boot=live components_

-Actually, to be precise, GRUB 1.99 boots isolinux.cfg file rather then menu.cfg (menu.cfg is just a part of the isolinux.cfg boot menu sequence)!
+Actually, to be precise, GRUB 1.99 boots isolinux/isolinux.cfg file rather then isolinux/menu.cfg (menu.cfg is just a part of the isolinux.cfg boot menu sequence)!

+There is an UEFI implementation, which is recently added as logical layer to Virtual Box.
+In such a case, with this implementation, the additional /boot/efi as mounting point /dev/sdX should be created on the bootable media.
+In such a case, the host Debian .iso implementation provides drirectory boot/grub/grub.cfg where the GRUB 2.02 config file grub.cfg resides.

+Still, the preseed configuration does NOT boot with UEFI implementation (TO DO this task in the near future).